Jathing/Jathing/README.md

 <!-- Your title -->
-## Hi, I'm Murillo Comino, a Developer 🚀 from Brazil.
+## Hi, I'm ChenJiaXin, a Developer 🚀 from China.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/